CesiumGS/3d-tiles/TileFormats/VectorData/README.md

 ![](figures/polygon.jpg)

 The number of positions for each polygon is determined by the value of its `POLYGON_COUNT`.
 For example, let the first polygon count be 5.
-The first polygons u values start at offset `0` and end at `5 * byteSize`.
-Its v values start at `polygonPositionsByteLength / 2` and end at `polygonPositionsByteLength / 2 + 5 * byteSize`.
+The first polygon's u values start at offset `0` and end at `5 * sizeof(uint16)`.
+Its v values start at `polygonPositionsByteLength / 2` and end at `polygonPositionsByteLength / 2 + 5 * sizeof(uint16)`.

 The positions of the polygons must be the outer ring positions listed in counter-clockwise order.